+a.
 To consider the South China Sea an independent area forming a separate administrative division in S-23.

 The WG position was to defer consideration of China's proposal to make the South China Sea an independent area within S-23.
-(Meeting participants to provide comments on this issue till the end of August 2010 in order to determine the way forward.)
+(Meeting participants to provide comments on this issue as soon as possible in order to determine the way forward.)